marcobarca/Crucipuzzle/README.md

 - POST `/api/createGame`
   - request parameters: none.
-  - request body content: an object that rapresent a game almost played played by the user.
+  - request body content: an object that rapresent a game almost played played by the user
  ```json
     {"username":"u1","score":4}
  ```